 White-spotted toadfish – The white-spotted toadfish is a species that is only found in the waters of Belize.
 You might be lucky enough to spot one in caves and hollows or around coral and rocky reefs.

-When you’re gassing off between some of the best Belize scuba diving, there are a variety of attractions and activities that you can enjoy to get an appreciation for the rich history and culture in Belize.
+Belize is amazing on land and under the water, so you might wish to stay later or arrive earlier to explore everything Belize has to offer.
+There are a variety of attractions and activities that you can enjoy to get an appreciation for the rich history and culture in Belize.

 Belize was first inhabited by the Mayans around 1500 B.C.E.
 It wasn’t until 1638 that the first European settlement was established – over 1000 years later!
 Belize became a “Colony of British Honduras” in 1840 and was officially named “Belize” in 1973.